skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

   - typescript
 ---

-Up until a few months ago I had no idea how to think about frontend performance, what it means, or how to measure it.
+Up until a few months ago, I had no idea how to think about frontend performance, what it means, or how to measure it.
 Previously, I've looked at server response times and often assumed if that was "fast" the whole user experience would be "fast."
 However, there's a lot more to the performance of an application